I told her Disability must be fixed if this is the only life we have, and if we live again, it will be fixed then//

 I found myself with dozens of other future teachers in a musty hardwood auditorium in the district administration building.
 We filled out reams of forms, got fingerprinted, bought money orders to submit to various state offices, took tuberculosis tests, filled out more forms.

-Across the table sat a woman who worked in the district as an instructional aide before deciding to become a teacher.
+Across the table sat a woman who had worked in the district as an instructional aide before deciding to become a teacher.

 “Did you read the pre-training manual?” a man asked her.